Cricket Scoreboard Guide

 - The target and how many runs are needed

-- The balls remaining
+- The balls remaining (in limited-overs matches)

 - The required run rate alongside the current run rate, so everyone can see whether the chase is on track